-Manage cloud hosts
+Manage elastic cloud hosts

 This section describes how to set up and manage elastic load generators on the cloud for LoadRunner Enterprise performance tests.
 Using elastic cloud hosts enables load generators to be provisioned and de-provisioned on demand in response to dynamic workloads.